 Generating quick responses to customer needs or questions

 These uses look a little different based on the industry.
-Some artificial intelligence examples of specific applications of AI by industry include:
+Industry-specific applications of artificial intelligence include:

 Health care: AI-assisted robotic surgery, telemedicine